hftbattle/documentation/en/local_pack/add_strategy.md

 ### Creating a new Python strategy {#python}

-Currently there is no way to create new folders for `Python` strategies, unfortunately.
+Unfortunately, there is currently no way to create new folders for `Python` strategies.
 Please write your strategy in the `strategies/python_strategy/python_strategy.py` file.
-How to run the strategy you may find out [here](run_strategy.md).
+You may find out [here](run_strategy.md) how to run the strategy.

 <!-- TODO(asalikhov): it may be allowed to write in another files -->
 <!-- To create a new strategy in Python: